andrewharmellaw/andrewharmellaw.github.com/_posts/2021-03-09-the-experience-of-development-models-all-the-way-down.md

 ---
 layout: post
-title: "The Experience of Development - Part 2: Models, All the Way Down"
+title: "The Experience of Development - Introduction Part 2: Models, All the Way Down"
 description: "Some description here."
 category:
 tags: [experience-of-development, mental-models, sky-castles]